Although there’s no doubt that businesses have made great strides in supporting LGBT+ employees in recent years, there is still much to do.

 The rainbow flag is also a powerful symbol of pride among members of the LGBT+ community and allies.
-Inspired by Stonewall’s fantastic Rainbow Laces campaign, organisations could make rainbow lanyards, stationary and avatar ribbons available to anybody who wants to signal their support.
-For Pride month this year, we added rainbow colours to the stairs in the entrance to our Shoreditch head office in London, I’m delighted that people loved them so much we decided to keep them there all year.
+Inspired by Stonewall’s fantastic Rainbow Laces campaign, organisations could make rainbow lanyards, stationary, and avatar ribbons available to anybody who wants to signal their support.

-No matter how diverse and forward-thinking, organisations and individuals may still have blind spots to sensitive issues even resulting in well-meaning interactions coming across as negative, prejudiced or rude.
-In truth, no amount of training, awareness or advocacy can replicate the lived experience of somebody who considers themselves a member of the LGBT+ community.
-Those experiences vary hugely, and they all need to be considered equally.
+No matter how diverse and forward-thinking, organisations and individuals may still have blind spots to sensitive issues even resulting in well-meaning interactions coming across as negative, prejudiced, or rude.
+In truth, no amount of training, awareness, or advocacy can replicate the lived experience of somebody who considers themselves a member of the LGBT+ community.
+Those experiences vary and they need to be considered equally.

 Employee affinity groups can be a brilliant way to engage the community, and they can also give your LGBT+ employees a platform to engage the wider community.
-Glamazon, our LGBT+ affinity group, is a voluntary and employee-led group that identifies key values and organisational objectives, before taking them forward through a variety of channels including training, mentoring, social events and consultancy on a host of issues.
-This summer, for example, we worked closely with Glamazon members to develop new company-wide transgender guidelines that have already had a positive impact in helping all employees to support their transgender colleagues.
+Glamazon, our LGBT+ affinity group, is a voluntary and employee-led group that identifies key values and organisational objectives, before taking them forward through a variety of channels including training, mentoring, social events, and consultancy on a host of issues.

 I’ll leave you with the words of Luca Sale, Amazon’s Head of Solutions Architecture EU and Chair of Glamazon, for inspiration: